 Sexual Karma: Played with.
 Sarah slept with Peter as a final fling before college with the intent of dumping him afterwards... only to be infected with lycanthropy by it, have to give up on her dreams of going to a big school, and has to live with the boyfriend that she was ready to end it with.

 Social Darwinist: Butch and her father.
 Tragically, it leads to Butch trying to express feelings of affection through this — she's stronger than the boy she likes, so why can't she just take him?
-Taken to it's horrifying extreme in the most recent comics — she kidnaps Peter, ties him up, and tries to rape him.
-However, she can't go through with it; see Can't Act Perverted Toward a Love Interest, above.
+Taken to it's horrifying extreme in one arc of the comics — she kidnaps Peter, ties him up, and tries to rape him.
+However, she can't go through with it.

 Peter and Sarah in wereforms.
 Peter is near 6' tall.
-Sarah is a lot taller than him.
+Sarah in wereform is a lot taller than him.